La Haine: Home media

 La Haine was available on VHS in the United States, but was not released on DVD until The Criterion Collection released a two-disc edition in 2007.
 Both HD DVD and Blu-ray versions have also been released in Europe, and Criterion released the film on Blu-ray in May 2012.
 The release includes audio commentary by Kassovitz, an introduction by actress Jodie Foster, "Ten Years of La Haine", a documentary that brings together cast and crew a decade after the film's landmark release, a featurette on the film's banlieue setting, production footage, and deleted and extended scenes, each with an afterword by Kassovitz.

+La Haine was also released in 4K Blu-ray format by Criterion on 2 April 2024.